Intervention/docs/imagehash/beta/api/hash.md

 Returns an integer representing the number of differing bits.
 A distance of `0` means the hashes are identical.

-Both hashes must have the same bit length for comparison.
-If the GMP extension is available, it uses `gmp_hamdist()` for faster comparison.
-Without GMP, falls back to array comparison (still fast, but slightly slower).
+Both hashes must have the same bit length.
+If the GMP extension is available, the method uses `gmp_hamdist()` for faster comparison.
+Otherwise, it falls back to array comparison (still fast, just slightly slower).

 #### Example